-While I’ve rather moved on from mere audio to film (like WAM, these are never “autonomous” pieces for detached aesthetic appreciation), the audio playlist in the sidebar has some wonderful tracks, as follows:
+While I’ve rather moved on from mere audio to film (like WAM, these are never “autonomous” pieces for detached aesthetic appreciation), the audio playlist of Chinese music in the sidebar (not to be confused with my playlist of world songs!) has some wonderful tracks!

 The village ritual version makes a moving scene in my film (from 58.14): for the sequence, including the choral Song in Praise of the Dipper and solo Invitation verses, see this post.

 This track is from the Beijing concert, 2013; though the sequence was further abbreviated from the ritual version, note how they perform at a more controlled majestic tempo than in the more casual conditions of recent village practice.

 2 Li family Daoist band: Mantra to the Three Generations, 2001

 This is the a cappella version, as sung at the gate on the return from the Invitation (my film, from 1.06.17).
 We recorded it informally in 2001 in the courtyard of Li Qing’s old home, with the regular members joined by the distinguished elderly Kang Ren (1925–2010, far left).

 The shengguan version, optional for Delivering the Scriptures and Transferring Offerings (my film, from 1.08.01), is much slower and more decorated.
 But even for this a cappella rendition they sang the hymn more slowly than they now tend to at the gate.
 For further discussion, with a score of both versions, see my book, pp.268–72.

 1 In the Palace of the Eastern Pole,

 The transformative appellations of the Ten Quarters,

 Only to rescue from suffering.
 In myriad rays of light,